 - 61% of clients had multiple health issues

 - 36% of clients were experiencing mental health difficulties

 - 29% of clients had a long-term health condition

 - 58% of clients had mobility impairments or limitations

 In terms of the work Community Facilitators did with clients, 94% requested support accessing social groups, which covers a broad array of activities and supports for the general population as well as specific groups (eg LGBT, older people).
 This was the most common way Facilitators addressed social isolation.

 18% of clients requested befriending and 24% needed accessible transportation to access the community.
 These are two of the most over-subscribed services across the borough.
 16% wanted help in their home, such as domestic help or a Social Care assessment of their house, and 27% needed further practical support in their daily lives.
 22% of clients were linked to health services such as drug/ alcohol support, counselling or hand/ foot care.
 21% of clients were in need of economic support services, such as food banks or debt advice.

-Food and Meals Leaflet
+Click here for the Food and Meals offer

 There are several partnerships in the area which could always use volunteers if you are interested in helping people access nutritious food whilst also reducing food waste in the borough.
 For more information, please see their websites: